-There is no trigger level reached or time-out condition indicated in the FIFO polled mode.
+There is no trigger level reached or time-out condition indicated in the FIFO-polled mode.
 However, the receiver and transmitter FIFOs are still fully capable of holding characters.

-interrupt enable register (IER)
+Interrupt Enable Register (IER)

-The IER enables each of the five types of interrupts (refer to Table 5) and enables INTRPT in response to an interrupt generation.
+The IER enables each of the five types of interrupts (see Table 5) and enables INTRPT in response to an interrupt generation.
 The IER can also disable the interrupt system by clearing bits 0 through 3.
 The contents of this register are summarized in Table 3 and are described in the following bullets.